digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 Each of the two involved ``TransferApproval`` contracts is signed by a different ``issuer``, which see the action on "their" contract.
 So the EUR_Bank sees the ``TransferApproval_Transfer`` action for the EUR ``Asset`` and the USD_Bank sees the ``TransferApproval_Transfer`` action for the USD ``Asset``.

-Some DAML ledgers, like the scenario runner and the Sandbox work on the principle of "data minimization", meaning nothing more than the above information is distributed.
-Ie the "projecion" of the overall transaction that gets distributed to EUR_Bank in step 4 of :ref:`execution_model` would consist only of the ``TransferApproval_Transfer`` and its consequences.
+Some DAML ledgers, like the scenario runner and the Sandbox, work on the principle of "data minimization", meaning nothing more than the above information is distributed.
+That is, the "projection" of the overall transaction that gets distributed to EUR_Bank in step 4 of :ref:`execution_model` would consist only of the ``TransferApproval_Transfer`` and its consequences.

 Other implementations, in particular those on public blockchains, may have weaker privacy constraints.